 Wykebeck Woods has the following on-site or nearby:

 - Nearby Parking

 Wykebecks woods is an area of ancient wet woodland, south of Roundhay Park and 4 miles from Leeds City Centre.
 The woods are one of the five nature reserves that make up the Wyke Beck Valley, the largest city owned green Valley in Leeds.
 The valley is rich in wildlife and green spaces with 12 miles of cycle paths to explore.

 Things to Do

-Go for a stroll and stretch your legs amongst the ancient wet woodlands of Wyke Beck.
-Breathe in the fresh air and marvel at nature and the scenic views as you follow Wyke Beck.
+Go for a stroll and stretch your legs amongst the ancient wet woodlands of Wyke Beck Valley.
+Breathe in the fresh air and marvel at nature and the scenic views as you follow Wyke beck.
 Stop for a picnic on the meadow on the hillside, which is particularly beautiful throughout the summer months when the wildflowers are in full bloom.
 The woodlands are a great breeding ground for birds.
 Can you spot the song thrush and treecreeper?